jupyter/notebook/docs/source/notebook.rst

 Markdown cells
 ~~~~~~~~~~~~~~
 You can document the computational process in a literate way, alternating
 descriptive text with code, using *rich text*.
-In IPython this is accomplished
+In notebooks this is accomplished
-by marking up text with the Markdown language.
-The corresponding cells are
-called *Markdown cells*.
-The Markdown language provides a simple way to
+by writing text in the Markdown language, which provides a simple way to
-perform this text markup, that is, to specify which parts of the text should
-be emphasized (italics), bold, form lists, etc.
+to specify which parts of the text should be emphasized (italics), bold, form lists, etc.
+These cells are known as *Markdown cells*.

-When a Markdown cell is executed, the Markdown code is converted into
+Executing a Markdown cell displays it as the corresponding formatted rich text.
-the corresponding formatted rich text.
-Markdown allows arbitrary HTML code for
+Markdown allows you to include arbitrary HTML code for more detailed formatting.
-formatting.

 Within Markdown cells, you can also include *mathematics* in a straightforward
-way, using standard LaTeX notation: ``$...$`` for inline mathematics and
+way, using standard LaTeX notation: ``$...$`` specifies inline mathematics and
-``$$...$$`` for displayed mathematics.
+``$$...$$`` gives displayed mathematics.
 When the Markdown cell is executed,
 the LaTeX portions are automatically rendered in the HTML output as equations
 with high quality typography.
 This is made possible by MathJax_, which
 supports a `large subset <mathjax_tex>`_ of LaTeX functionality